Overview of massive hemoptysis

 RISK FACTORS FOR MORTALITY

 The volume of blood expectorated has traditionally been used by clinicians to determine the severity of the hemoptysis.
 However, the identification of other risk factors may also be helpful in characterizing the severity of the hemoptysis.
 The physiologic impact and threat to the patient who presents with massive hemoptysis are greatly affected by the degree of underlying lung and heart disease.
 If a patient has little cardiopulmonary reserve, smaller amounts of bleeding may be life-threatening.
-A retrospective cohort study of 1087 consecutive patients admitted to an intensive care unit (ICU) over a 14-year period found that independent risk factors for in-hospital mortality included mechanical ventilation, infiltrates involving two or more quadrants on an admission chest radiograph, bleeding from the pulmonary artery, cancer, aspergillosis, and alcoholism .
+For example if a patient has poor lung reserve for gas exchange, a relatively small amount of alveolar bleeding in this area may make it impossible to oxygenate the patient, even with high intubation and effective ventilation with high fractions of inspired oxygen.
+A retrospective cohort study of 1087 consecutive patients admitted to an intensive care unit (ICU) over a 14-year period found that independent risk factors for in-hospital mortality included mechanical ventilation, lung densities involving two or more quadrants on an admission chest radiograph, bleeding from the pulmonary artery, cancer, aspergillosis, and alcoholism .

 - Jean-Baptiste E. Clinical assessment and management of massive hemoptysis.
 Crit Care Med 2000; 28:1642.